-SHRM’s research has also found that employee recognition programs are more successful when they align with a company’s mission and values.
-After all, your employees likely want to see that your organization’s values actually line up with the way it operates.
+Recognition programs are more successful when they align with a company’s mission and values.
+After all, your employees likely want to see that the way your organization operates actually aligns with its proclaimed values.

-Express this by providing opportunities for charitable giving to organizations that support your company’s values and include your employees in the donation.
-For example, give a donation to an organization your employee cares about to reward their outstanding work.
+Express this by providing opportunities for charitable giving to organizations that support your company’s values and including your employees in the donation.
+For example, reward their outstanding work by giving a donation to a nonprofit your employee cares about.

 You can also recognize employees by partnering with them to fund causes they’re passionate about.
 For example, donating to a nonprofit that your employee regularly volunteers with shows the employee that your company notices them and their interests outside of work.
-There are two ways you might do this:
+There are several ways you can include employees in corporate philanthropy:

 - Give on behalf of your employees: Use eCardWidget as a donation tool by making a charitable donation through an eCard.
-For example, donate and send the eCard to an employee explaining that you gave in their honor because of the way they embody the company’s values on a daily basis.
+Some nonprofits have pre-made charity eCards that you can send to an employee explaining that you gave in their honor.
+For example, you might donate $100 to their favorite charity because of the way they embody the company’s values on a daily basis.